 - Massages available at the lodge

-Flight prices change daily with Virgin so please call Regaldive for the most up to date quote and for information on extending your flights to Cape Town.
+Flight prices change daily so please call Regaldive for the most up to date quote and for information on extending your flights to Cape Town.
 Flights both outbound and return are typically overnight flights.

 Flight duration: Approximately 14 hours to Durban change in Johannesburg.